 Eth Cepher adds a few additional Psalms and a 29th chapter of Acts from “the Sunini (Sonnoni) manuscript.”
 This chapter details the travels of Paul to Spain and then Britain.
 Honestly, it’s kind of out there, but if you want to read one version of it you can go here.
-Again, I do not believe things like this should be included as if they were Sacred Scripture, and especially as an addition to an existing book of the Bible.
+Again, things like this should not be included as if they were Sacred Scripture, and especially as an addition to an existing book of the Bible.

 The Eth Cepher does not identify Torah and Haftarah readings within the text.